Keeping an excellent social media presence is a task that requires a lot of effort and discipline for every company out there.

 Investment – the total cost of your social media marketing efforts

 As simple as it may appear, ROI is not easy to measure.
-Converting followers or people who engage on social media platforms into leads or customers is a hard thing to demonstrate.
+Converting followers or people who engage on social media platforms into leads or customers is a hard thing to demonstrate, no matter how many customer service tips you apply.

 We’ve conducted a survey to see what are the most difficult social media bottlenecks social media managers and practitioners are dealing with, and proving ROI is one of them.